Tools & setup

 We will walk you through it.

-If you are a champion preparing to launch a pilot and need help with any of these resources, reach out.
+If you are an advisor launching a cohort and need help with any of these resources, reach out.
 We respond to every email.

 [email protected]